IBM/aspera-cli/README.md

 ## Using specific transfer ports

 By default transfer nodes are expected to use ports TCP/UDP 33001.
 The web UI enforces that.
-The option `default_ports` ([yes]/no) allows acli to retrieve the server ports from an API call (download_setup) which reads the information from `aspera.conf` on the server.
+The option `default_ports` ([yes]/no) allows ascli to retrieve the server ports from an API call (download_setup) which reads the information from `aspera.conf` on the server.

 # Plugin: Aspera Transfer Service

 ATS is usable either :

-* from an AoC subscription : acli aspera admin ats
+* from an AoC subscription : ascli aspera admin ats

-* or from an IBM Cloud subscription : acli ats
+* or from an IBM Cloud subscription : ascli ats

 ## IBM Cloud ATS : creation of api key